wesselb/gpar/README.md

 ## Installation
 The package is tested for Python 2.7 and Python 3.6, which are the versions recommended to use.
-To install the package, use the following sequence of commands:
+To install the package, please ensure that `gcc` and `gfortran` are available, and then run the following commands:

 ```
 git clone https://github.com/wesselb/gpar